bee-travels/openapi-comment-parser/README.md

 ## Eslint plugin
+To enable linting of the OpenAPI jsdoc comments, install the `eslint` plugin:
 ```bash
 $ npm install eslint-plugin-openapi-jsdoc --save-dev
 ```

-or
+or with yarn:

 ```bash
 $ yarn add -D eslint-plugin-openapi-jsdoc
 ```

-Create an `.eslintrc.json` with:
+Then create an `.eslintrc.json`:
 ```json
 {
   "extends": ["plugin:openapi-jsdoc/recommended"]